UQ-GP/Bi-fidelity-Calibration/Readme.txt

 24. TransformData_inv.m — Gives the inverse of the Box-Cox, square root, or identity transformation.
 25. ApproximateSh_SVD.m — Computes the results in Table J.1 and other numerical results stated in Appendix J.2.
 26. ApproximateSh_SVDAGP.m — Computes the results in Table J.2 and other numerical results stated in Appendix J.2 (you need to run ApproximateSh_SVD.m before running ApproximateSh_SVDAGP.m as ApproximateSh_SVD.m will generate some data needed to run ApproximateSh_SVDAGP.m).
-27. AnalyzeApproximateShData.m — Produces the numbers reported in Appendix J using the data obtained by running ApproximateSh_SVD.m and ApproximateSh_SVDAGP.m.
+27. AnalyzeApproximateShData.m — Produces the numbers reported in Appendix J.2 (Table J.1-J.2 in particular) using the data obtained by running ApproximateSh_SVD.m and ApproximateSh_SVDAGP.m.
-28. ComputeBstarAllExamples.m — Gives the range of Bstar and the MLE of ρ (computed from data from the initial design) for each combination of two methods (MBC-AGP or SR-AGP methods), 100-trial set (two sets per example), and example.
-You need to run ApproximateSh_SVDAGP.m to get Example2GridData.mat file.
+28. ComputeBstarAllExamples.m — Gives the range of Bstar (see Equation (B.1)) and the range of the MLE of ρ (computed from the data from the initial design) for each combination of two methods (MBC-AGP or SR-AGP methods), 100-trial set (two sets per example), and example.
+You need to run ApproximateSh_SVD.m to get the Example2GridData.mat file.
 Otherwise, only results for Example 1 are given.

-28. Example1.mat — Contains the numerical results for Example 1.
+29. Example1.mat — Contains the numerical results for Example 1.
-29. Example1InputData.mat — Contains the initial designs and initial data for Example 1.
+30. Example1InputData.mat — Contains the initial designs and initial data for Example 1.
-30. Example1Size2.mat — Contains the numerical results used to create Figure H.4 of Example 1.
+31. Example1Size2.mat — Contains the numerical results used to create Figure H.4 of Example 1.
-31. Example1Size2InputData.mat — Contains the initial designs and initial data used to create Figure H.4 of Example 1.
+32. Example1Size2InputData.mat — Contains the initial designs and initial data used to create Figure H.4 of Example 1.
-32. Example1GridData26.mat — Gives the LF and HF simulator output data on a 26^3-point grid for Example 1.
+33. Example1GridData26.mat — Gives the LF and HF simulator output data on a 26^3-point grid for Example 1.
-33. Example2.mat — Contains the numerical results for Example 2.
+34. Example2.mat — Contains the numerical results for Example 2.
-34. Example2InputData.mat — Contains the initial designs and initial data for Example 2.
+35. Example2InputData.mat — Contains the initial designs and initial data for Example 2.
-35. Example2Size2.mat — Contains the numerical results used to create Figure I.3 of Example 2.
+36. Example2Size2.mat — Contains the numerical results used to create Figure I.3 of Example 2.
-36. Example2Size2InputData.mat — Contains the initial designs and initial data used to create Figure I.3 of Example 2.
+37. Example2Size2InputData.mat — Contains the initial designs and initial data used to create Figure I.3 of Example 2.
-37. Example3.mat — Contains the numerical results for Example 3.
+38. Example3.mat — Contains the numerical results for Example 3.
-38. Example3InputData.mat — Contains the initial designs and initial data for Example 3.
+39. Example3InputData.mat — Contains the initial designs and initial data for Example 3.
-39. Example3Size2.mat — Contains the numerical results used to create Figure F.6 of Example 3.
+40. Example3Size2.mat — Contains the numerical results used to create Figure F.6 of Example 3.
-40. Example3Size2InputData.mat — Contains the initial designs and initial data used to create Figure F.6 of Example 3.
+41. Example3Size2InputData.mat — Contains the initial designs and initial data used to create Figure F.6 of Example 3.
-41. DataforAppendixJ_SVD.mat — Contains data used to obtain numerical results for the SVD method reported in Appendix J.
+42. DataforAppendixJ_SVD.mat — Contains data used to obtain numerical results for the SVD method reported in Appendix J.2.
-42. DataforAppendixJ_SVDAGP.mat — Contains data used to obtain numerical results for the SVD-AGP method reported in Appendix J.
+43. DataforAppendixJ_SVDAGP.mat — Contains data used to obtain numerical results for the SVD-AGP method reported in Appendix J.2.
-43. Example1TrueMLE.mat — Contains the true MLE of the calibration parameter vector and value of the HF SSE at the true MLE of the calibration parameter vector for Example 1.
+44. Example1TrueMLE.mat — Contains the true MLE of the calibration parameter vector and value of the HF SSE at the true MLE of the calibration parameter vector for Example 1.
-44. Example2TrueMLE.mat — Contains the true MLE of the calibration parameter vector and value of the HF SSE at the true MLE of the calibration parameter vector for Example 2.
+45. Example2TrueMLE.mat — Contains the true MLE of the calibration parameter vector and value of the HF SSE at the true MLE of the calibration parameter vector for Example 2.

 %%%%%%%%%%%%%%%%%% Steps for replicating the results for Example 1 %%%%%%%%%%%%%%%%%%% Step 1: Install EnergyPlus 9.4.0 in the folder C:\EnergyPlusV9-4-0.